0215Arthur/mxnet-ccn-samples/README.md

 predict('traffic-data/Stop.jpg',)
 ```
-We then get the model's top five predictions for what this image is:
+We then get the model's top five predictions for what this image is, find that our model got it right!
+The predictions:

 class=Stop

 class=Speed limit (30km/h)

 class=Speed limit (20km/h)

 class=Speed limit (70km/h)

 class=Bicycles crossing

 ## Conclusion